The Reality of Student Loans: 3 Things You Should Know

 • Direct PLUS LoansParent PLUS Loans are available to parents of dependent students.
 If parents pass a credit check, they can borrow for their student up to the full cost of attendance minus any financial aid the student receives.

-If your parents are unable to qualify for a PLUS Loan (for e.g., due to poor credit and/or inability to find a qualified endorser/co-signer), as a dependent student, you may be able to receive more Unsubsidized Loans.
-Loans for undergraduate students usually have a 10-year term.
+If your parents cannot qualify for a PLUS Loan, you, as a dependent student, may receive more Unsubsidized Loans.
+Undergraduate student loans typically have a 10-year term..

 Students who are attending college at least half-time are eligible for these loans.
 The subsidized loan is based on financial need; however, the unsubsidized loans are available for any student attending a college that participates in the Direct Loan program.